FREQUENTLY ASKED QUESTIONS (FAQ)

 Our company has two managers, Michael Wells, the registered agent and Managing Director, and Kimberly Wells, the Financial Director.

 As of this moment, no. We may be looking to hire an Operations Director and Marketing Director in the future, but for the moment, they would have to work strictly on a profit share from the company which can be erratic.
 Some months there is a great payout but others there is none.

 Short answer, Yes!
 Our company grows at about 18% per fiscal year, and the standard evaluation process for a new developer is about 4 months.
 So the Managing Director is always looking for new applications for the next hire.

 No and no. We have never had the need for investors; our income from services provides the cash flow for general operations and ensures our company is solvent with little or no debt.

 Our company is not public, and we do not plan on making that leap — ever.
 Our customers love us because we are small and can give most customers some very valuable one-on-one attention.
 Big, publicly traded corporations can’t do that.

 Yes.
 Our owners are devout supporters and defenders of the United States Constitution.
-They believe that the document was written as-is and should only be modified in the emergency sessions congress held in the late 1800’s.

 Some can, some cannot.
 In many cases, a DDOS can be stopped or mitigated.
 However, in some, they cannot.